 An article originally posted on wereallgeeks

 Building your own arcade control panel can be daunting, but very rewarding.
 Everything one needs to know to make an arcade control panel has been said and done.
 Or was it?
 We covered the bases at WereAllGeeks and it was recently reposted on the GameOnGrafix’s blog.
-This includes all one needs to know to build it – but not how to design it.
+This includes all one needs to know to build it – but not to Designing Your Arcade Panel Layout.

 Today we will discuss this very matter, by exploring the redesign of our standup arcade control panel.

-For over a decade, the reference for arcade joystick and button palcement has been Slagcoin.
+For over a decade, the reference for arcade joystick and button placement has been Slagcoin.
 However, they focus on a single joystick construction.
 What if there are multiple joysticks on an arcade control panel?
-These can still be used as a reference, but more research has to be done for the placement of the various components.
+These can still be used as a reference, but more research has to be done on the placement of the various components.

 Our standup arcade cabinet’s panel was originally designed the same way, but for only two players – each with a joystick and 6 buttons.

-One of the rationale into rebuilding the control panel is to add more possibilities to the arcade cabinet.
-Extra hardware was originally omitted, but some favourite classic include spinners, trackball or flightsticks.
-Oddly enough, the bat-style joystick may be better for fighting games, but old-style retro games from the 80’s were designed with ball-top joysticks and adding this possibility is also being considered.
+One of the rationales for rebuilding the control panel is to add more possibilities to the arcade cabinet.
+Extra hardware was originally omitted, but some favorite classics include spinners, trackball,s or flight sticks.
+Oddly enough, the bat-style joystick may be better for fighting games, but old-style retro games from the 80s were designed with ball-top joysticks, and adding this possibility is also being considered.

 Finally, the finish did not stand the test of time and is due for a good refresher.

-Here is what the cabinet looked at the beginning of the project.
+Here is what the cabinet looked like at the beginning of the project.